 What are the popular Barbados surfing spots?
 This question seems to always pop up.
 You see the people asking are not aware that Barbados geographic location gives it a unique advantage.
-They are amazed that such a small island 166 square miles could have such diverse beach and ocean conditions.
+They are amazed that such a small island of 166 square miles could have such diverse beach and ocean conditions.

 Barbados Surfing On The East Coast

 The Soup Bowl is Barbados most popular surf spot.
-This highly rated surf spot has been listed by world famous surfer Kelly Slater as one of his top five surf locations in the world.
-Surfers from around the world come to the soup bowl between August and November not only because of the fantastic waves but also for the terrific atmosphere, great food and friendly people.
+This highly rated surf spot has been listed by world-famous surfer Kelly Slater as one of his top five surf locations in the world.
+Surfers from around the world come to the soup bowl between August and November not only because of the fantastic waves but also for the terrific atmosphere, great food, and friendly people.